 In August 2016, the FASB issued Accounting Standards Update No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments ("ASU 2016-15"), which addresses several specific cash flow issues.
-The effective date of ASU 2016-15 for the Company is for annual periods beginning after December 15, 2017, with early adoption permitted, and requires full retrospective application on adoption.
-The Company early adopted the guidance within ASU 2016-15 as of February 28, 2018.
-The Company's adoption of ASU 2016-15 did not have a material effect on its unaudited condensed consolidated financial statements and related disclosures.
+The effective date of ASU 2016-15 for the Company is for annual periods beginning after December 15, 2018, with early adoption permitted, and requires full retrospective application on adoption.
+The Company is currently evaluating the impact that ASU 2016-15 will have on its consolidated financial statements and related disclosures.

 In October 2016, the FASB issued Accounting Standards Update No. 2016-17, Consolidation (Topic 810): Interests Held through Related Parties That Are under Common Control ("ASU 2016-17") which amends the consolidation guidance on how a reporting entity that is the single decision maker of a variable interest entity ("VIE") should treat indirect interests in the entity held through related parties that are under common control with the reporting entity when determining whether it is the primary beneficiary of that VIE.
-The effective date of ASU 2016-17 for the Company was June 1, 2017.
-The Company's adoption of ASU 2016-17 did not have a material effect on its unaudited condensed consolidated financial statements and related disclosures.
+The effective date of ASU 2016-17 for the Company is for annual periods beginning after December 15, 2016, with early adoption permitted.
+The Company's adoption of ASU 2016-17 did not have a material effect on its consolidated financial statements and related disclosures.

 In November 2016, the FASB issued Accounting Standards Update No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18"), which provides specific guidance on the cash flow classification and presentation of changes in restricted cash and restricted cash equivalents.
-The effective date of ASU 2016-18 for the Company is for annual periods beginning after December 15, 2017, and interim periods within those fiscal years, with early adoption permitted.
-The Company early adopted the guidance within ASU 2016-18 as of February 28, 2018.
-Therefore, changes in our restricted cash balances are no longer shown in our unaudited condensed consolidated statements of cash flows, as these balances are included in the beginning and ending cash balances in our unaudited condensed consolidated statement of cash flows.
+The effective date of ASU 2016-18 for the Company is for annual periods beginning after December 15, 2018, and interim periods within those fiscal years, with early adoption permitted.
+The Company is currently evaluating the impact that ASU 2016-18 will have on its consolidated financial statements and related disclosures.